Serbian hip-hop: Internet Portals

-Radio-SKC, after the second burning, destroying the whole studio, SKC continued to work as an internet portal for few years, closing very soon after the burn.
+Radio-SKC, after the second burning, destroying the whole studio, SKC continued to work as an internet portal for a few years, closing very soon after the burn.

 Festivals

-Over the years Serbia had many Hip Hop festivals.
-Most of these festivals were summer festivals which would go on for few days.
+Over the years, Serbia had many Hip Hop festivals.
+Most of these festivals were summer festivals that would go on for a few days.

-Many festivals never got to see the 2nd year due to the fact that the organizers could find a sponsor to finance their festival.
+Many festivals never got to see the 2nd year due to the fact that the organizers could not find a sponsor to finance their festival.

 Svi Kao Jedan

-Svi Kao Jedan festival started in 2011 and it has been going for 7 years.
+Svi Kao Jedan festival started in 2011, and it has been going for 7 years.
 It is a summer festival which would go on for a few days in Belgrade.

-Till now it had over 300 local artists as well as American artists like: Onyx, Afu-Ra, Kurtis Blow, and DJ Tomekk.
+Till now, it had over 300 local artists as well as American artists like: Onyx, Afu-Ra, Kurtis Blow, and DJ Tomekk.

-In May 2014, Obrenovac, a Serbian town suffered heavy damage from unprecedented floods.
-In June 2014 Svi Kao Jedan was a one-day humanitarian concert with around 20 artists raising money for Obrenovac.
+In May 2014, Obrenovac, a Serbian town, suffered heavy damage from unprecedented floods.
+In June 2014, Svi Kao Jedan was a one-day humanitarian concert with around 20 artists raising money for Obrenovac.